Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 After I finally splurged on two of the coolest mini-irons out there (in my opinion), I have ZERO regrets.
 I no longer have to lug the big iron out when ironing small, quick projects, and I can get to tiny seams without problems.

 If you’re intrigued about the idea of a miniature iron, here’s an overview of some of the best mini irons for sewing, quilting, and crafting.
-Plus, more in-depth information about the two fun options I own!
+Plus, more in-depth information about the two I own!

 What are mini-irons, and what are they used for?

 A mini-iron is quite simply an iron that is significantly smaller than a standard iron.
 It stores easily, travels well, and makes pressing with precision in small spaces so much simpler!

 While it’s not “necessary” to have a small iron, I now use my Steamfast mini-iron more often than I do my regular iron!
 I love how lightweight it is and how easy it is to get to small spaces.

 The one time I do get out my big iron, though, is when getting wrinkles out of fabric before starting to sew.
 That takes forever and a day with a miniature iron.

 The Best Mini-Irons for Sewing, Quilting, and Crafting